Maïwenn: Career

-In 2006, she directed her first feature film, the semi-autobiographical Pardonnez-moi.
-According to Maïwenn, after Besson learned she planned to use her own money to produce the film, he told her "You need to immediately stop what you're doing.
-You're crazy.
-Nobody puts their own money into a movie."
-After seeing the film he apologized, saying she was right on this occasion.
+In 2006, Maïwenn wrote and directed her first feature film, Pardonnez-moi, a drama about a dysfunctional family.
+She also starred in the film which earned her nominations for the César Award for Best First Feature Film and César Award for Most Promising Actress in the 2007.
+According to Maïwenn, Besson told her she was "crazy" and needed to stop immediately when he learned she wanted to produce the film with her own money but he apologized after seeing the film, saying she was right this time.
+Whereas Lelouch had told her, "I think you should go for it.
+Cinema should be a question of life or death."
 Her second film was Le bal des actrices (2009, All About Actresses), in which she appears as herself making a documentary.
 She achieved international recognition when her third film, the social drama Polisse (2011), won the Jury Prize at the 2011 Cannes Film Festival.
 All three films feature Maïwenn with a camera, stemming from a childhood fascination and her interest in the mise en abyme, the story within a story.

-Her 2015 film Mon roi was selected to compete for the Palme d'Or at the 2015 Cannes Film Festival.
-The release of her 2020 film, DNA, was affected by the COVID-19 pandemic.
-In 2022, Maïwenn is making a film, La Favorite, on the life of Louis XV starring Johnny Depp.
+Maïwenn's 2015 film Mon roi was selected to compete for the Palme d'Or at the 2015 Cannes Film Festival.
+She co-wrote, directed, and starred in the 2020 film, DNA, an Official Selection of the 2020 Cannes Film Festival which was cancelled due to COVID-19 pandemic.
+She co-wrote, directed, and starred in her first period film, the 2023 film Jeanne du Barry about the life of Madame du Barry with Louis XV portrayed by Johnny Depp, which opened the 2023 Cannes Film Festival out of competition and earned the highest French gross for a Cannes opening film since 2013.